zylo/chance/README.md

 * Write test(s) to cover logic used to import file.
 * Build API endpoint to retrieve charge data from database, aggregate data and display in any format.

+*Feel free to make any speed or performance in the code too.
+We don't claim to be perfect.*

 ## Setup and best practices
 Here are a few tips to help speed setup of this project.